 Our Dove Hunts at the Ranch

 As far as our dove hunts go, hunters have compared their hunt experiences to hunting in Mexico.
 Many times, you can reach your limit in 15 minutes.
 We have three flight patterns that fly over the ranch.
 If you have been here before, you will want to be put under one of these in the afternoon.
-The ponds are fun because and a little more laid back, but the flight patterns are steady shooting, mostly in the afternoon.
+The ponds are fun and a little more laid back, but the flight patterns are steady shooting, mostly in the afternoon.
 There are milo, corn, and sunflower fields surrounding the sides of the ranch and we have the farmers leave the stubble up as long as possible.
-We also plant milo and millet in small plots on the Lonesome Bull Ranch, where we have water accessibility.

 We have a guarantee on our dove hunts and that is if you do not get a good opportunity and it is not your fault or you get rained out.
-We invite you back for free.
+We invite you back for just cost of lodging.

 Our Meat Hunts at the Ranch